magicalbrad/thundertixGA4/index.md

 This means the analytics from the Thundertix events will appear in your main site's analytics account.

-Note that I am explicitly triggering the Thundertix events I wish to track.
-This makes it unnecessary to have Google Analytics set up directly on the Thundertix page.
-If desired, you could add Analytics to Thundertix and then capture any additional desired events on your webpage's Analytics account.

 ## Implementation
 Note: this is just the basic implementation.
 Ecommerce is more complicated, and will be discussed later in this document.
 This section will set up communication between the Thundertix iframe and your website, and will allow tracking of page views.
+If desired, viewing the "Thank You" page can be set up as a GA4 conversion.

 ### Thundertix Child Frame Setup
 #### Google Tag Manager